pffigueiredo/typescript-fundamentals-workshop/README.md

 This workshops is about the basics of TypeScript.

 ## Requirements
-To run locally you will need:
+To run this locally you will need:
 - Node.js
 - NPM or YARN (or any other package manager)